Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 What is a Professional Limited Liability Company?

 Businesses that require state licensing, such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., often must file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of the regular LLC.
+Filing for a PLLC is very similar to that of a regular LLC.

 Related: What is a Professional LLC?